ch-stark/argocdpoliciesblog/blog.md

    The above example stops evaluating the policy once it is in compliant state.
 So it enforces it only once.
    The feature has mainly the advantage to tune environments with many policies to consume less resources.

-10. You can use `PolicyGenerator` which also can be used for integration of Kyverno and Gatekeeper
+10. You can use `PolicyGenerator` which also can be used for integration of `Kyverno` and `Gatekeeper`.

   `PolicyGenerator` can be used in ArgoCD to transform `yaml-resources` to Policies at Runtime.
 The integration works via
-   CustomTooling as you see [here](https://argo-cd.readthedocs.io/en/stable/operator-manual/custom_tools/).
+   Custom Tooling as you see [here](https://argo-cd.readthedocs.io/en/stable/operator-manual/custom_tools/).

    Let's take the following example.
 You want to deploy the following resources together: